jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 ### Step 1: Installing the Visual Studio component
 1. In the DSVM, right-click the Start button and select **Search** from the shortcut menu.
 ![search](img/search.jpg)
-2. In the search box that opens xxx
+2. In the search box that opens, type Visual Studio Installer, and then click to open that program when its tile appears.

 ### Step 2: xxx